Header Image for Windlesham Parish Council

 General Power of Competence (GPC)**

-Some councils may not meet eligibility for GPC, limiting their powers.
+Some councils may not meet eligibility for GPC, limiting their powers, but once achieved, it allows flexible and community-driven actions.

 No legal authority or powers at community level; all matters handled centrally.